Toxic Bunny

-Toxic Bunny is a side-scrolling action platform game for DOS computers released in 1996 by Celestial Games.
-The game's premise is that a bunny named Toxic, a coffee-guzzling, gun-slinging maniac, is having a really bad day.
-The game covers four large levels: Toxic hunts the person (or animal) responsible for interrupting his coffee break, brainwashing all his friends, and covering the planet with a decaffeinated goo.
-Within the game, you can use any number of incredibly large weapons, including a Nitric Hamster Launcher, while squashing aliens with rusty nautical equipment.
+Toxic Bunny is a side-scrolling platform game for MS-DOS released in 1996 by Celestial Games.
+The game's premise is that a bunny named Toxic, a coffee-guzzling, gun-slinging maniac, is having a bad day.
+There are four large levels and a variety of weapons.

 The game has been called a psychedelic parody of the Epic Games character, Jazz Jackrabbit.
-A sequel has been announced for Xbox and PlayStation 2 in 2000, but was cancelled.
+A sequel was announced in 2000 for Xbox and PlayStation 2, but was cancelled.